Chart Color Schemes

 The level of residential development activity in Cecil Hills is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers indicates Cecil Hills has seen approximately 4 new homes approved annually.
-Between Financial Year 21 (FY-21) and FY-25, about 22 homes were approved, with 1 more in FY-26 so far.
-This suggests new supply is likely keeping pace with demand due to population decline, offering buyers good choice.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Cecil Hills has seen approximately 4 new homes approved annually.
+Between FY21 and FY25, around 22 homes were approved, with 1 more approved in FY26 so far.
+The annual average construction cost value for these homes is $439,000.

 Frequently Asked Questions - Development